destiny-evidence/destiny-repository/docs/procedures/robot-automation.rst

 Robot automations allow :doc:`Batch Enhancement Requests <requesting-batch-enhancements>` to be automatically dispatched based on criteria on incoming references or enhancements.
 This is achieved through a :attr:`percolator query <libs.sdk.src.destiny_sdk.robots.RobotAutomation.query>` registered by the robot owner in the data repository using the `/enhancement-requests/automations/` endpoint.

-A batch of imports or enhancements will be processed together, meaning that automated robots will receive a single batch request containing all references or enhancements that matched the automation criteria.
+A batch of enhancements will be processed together, meaning that automated robots will receive a single batch request containing all enhancements that matched the automation criteria.

 Percolation
 -----------